korizki/iron-session-project/README.md

 }
 ```

 3. Create a wrapper function, we will using this function when interact with session.
-This file may created at `root-project-filter/lib/config`, named `useSession.js`
+This file may created at `root-project-folder/lib/config/useSession.js`

 ```bash
 import { withIronSessionApiRoute, withIronSessionSsr } from 'iron-session/next'